vnessa-su/PierresBakery.Solution/README.md

 * See the menu of items available and their prices
 * Type in an item to add
 * Type in the quantity of that item
-* Type y to add another item
+* Type N to end order
-* Type n to end order
+* Type any other key to add another item
 * See the order price total

 ## Technologies Used